 - □ Do we have sufficient infrastructure to support an Intern?

 - We have the time to support an intern.

 - We have the human resources to support an intern.

 - We have the physical resources to support an intern.
 This may include:

 - ♦ A safe, adequate work space

 - ♦ Telephone and mailbox

-- Access to computers
+- ♦ Access to computers

-- Business cards and reference materials
+- Observe the second s

-- ♦ Internet access
+- ◊ Internet access

 - ♦ Parking

-- ♦ Keys
+- ◊ Keys

 - Do we have the financial resources to support an intern.

 Some suggested forms of compensation include:

+- Some suggested forms of compensation include:

 - Hourly pay

-- Tuition payment

 - Monthly or semester stipend

 - Scholarship

 - Payment for incidentals (mileage, per diem, etc.)

-- □ Do we have the technical resources to support an intern.
+- Do we have the technical resources to support an intern.

 - Industry specific software/programs

 - Technical equipment